YouHaveTrouble/ChitChat/readme.md

 Players with `chitchat.deletemessage` permission will see a red [x] next to every player message in chat.
 Clicking it will delete the message using that messages associated chat signature.

+There is also `deleteplayermessages <player>` command with permission `chitchat.deleteplayermessages` that will delete all messages sent by specified player.

 ### Using colors and formatting in messages

 You can allow players to use colors and formatting in their messages by giving them `chitchat.formatt` permission.